What is the Difference Between CBD and THC?

 The legal status of marijuana is changing.
 With this change, naturally, comes confusion.
 Especially about the difference between CBD and THC.
-One important difference that not many people may be aware of is that the Farm Bill of 2018 declared that CBD is not a Schedule 1 Drug, which is huge!
+Not many people are aware that the Farm Bill of 2018 declared that CBD is not a Schedule 1 Drug, which is huge!
 The Farm bill also clarified that Industrial Hemp is legal and differentiated Industrial Hemp from Marijuana.
 Marijuana and THC are not currently legal in all 50 states.
 CBD products that are derived from Industrial Hemp and contain less than .03% of THC are considered approved to travel according to the most recent TSA announcement.
 Both CBD and THC have been praised for their health benefits, but the two stimulate very different reactions in the body.
 CBD is not a psychoactive compound, which means it cannot get you ‘high’.
 THC is known for the “high” it produces.

 How CBD and THC Affect the Body